 Even earlier in the film, one of Renoir’s figures puts it quite bluntly, asking the audience outright, “What’s natural these days?”

-I readily agree with these assessments of the film.
 Indeed, Renoir’s work is so beautifully textured and complex in its structure that the movie moves in many directions simultaneously.
-I am interested, however, in another perhaps less political issue—although an ultimately even more troubling issue concerning the “polis”—an concern embedded in Renoir’s title, “the rules of the game.”
+I am interested, however, in another perhaps less political issue—although an ultimately even more troubling issue concerning the “polis”—a concern embedded in Renoir’s title, “the rules of the game.”

 The minute the guests begin to arrive at the La Chesnaye’s chateau Colinière, they begin talking of games: bridge, ping-pong and belote.
 Robert, the master of the house, is a collector of mechanical toys and other such gadgets, and the highlight of the theatrical productions is his presentation of his newest—and largest—acquisition to date: a room-size musical clock that features various doll-like figures performing instruments.
 Some of the most ridiculous moments in the movie, moreover, portray the nap and bedtime rituals of this group of supposed adults as they gather in the hallways to promenade back and forth, kissing each other goodnight, the males roughhousing like teenagers armed with pillows and other props.
 There is something almost painful in Renoir’s insistence upon our witnessing these child-like antics.